Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 draft: false
 ---

-If you ever heard of [Vim][Vim] before, you would know all about it's forks that have popped up in recent years!
-There’s [Neovim][Neovim] (the most popular fork), [LunarVim][LunarVim] (one of the most promising fork) & countless others.
+If you ever heard of [Vim][vim] before, you would know all about it's forks that have popped up in recent years!
+There’s [Neovim][neovim] (the most popular fork), [LunarVim][lunarvim] (one of the most promising fork) & countless others.
 And as is obvious, choosing the one right one for yourself can be a difficult task (been there & done that).

 So to help you decide, this article will shed light on some of the reasons to choose Neovim over Vim.
 To be more specific, we’ll look into every day use cases while comparing the two.
 Analysing everyday use cases is more relevant while comparing consumer products anyway.

 But before we dive into the real deal of the article, as usual a little bit of a history lesson first.

-Vim itself started out as an improved clone of the now antiquated [Vi][Vi] by [Bram Moolenaar][Bram Moolenaar] way back in the early 90s.
+Vim itself started out as an improved clone of the now antiquated [Vi][vi] by [Bram Moolenaar][bram moolenaar] way back in the early 90s.
 Moolenaar himself overlooked the development & course of actions for Vim.
 Over the decades, the Vim source code is starting to become archaic & hard to maintain.
 It's bloated, some of the code is unoptimized & it's current set of features hasn't aged well either.

 But, Neovim was rebuilt from scratch!
 Redundant & decades old code was weeded out.
 And all the while the maintainers tried to provide the same power to the users as Vim did.
 Although, it did come pre-packaged with “_optional steroids_” to consume.
 More on it in the rest of the article!

 With that said, let’s dive deeper & check out why you should use Neovim over Vim today.
 Take due note though, this article isn’t intended as a jibe at Vim or it’s loyal users.
 Rather we’ll try to analyse the differing features of the two editors & see how useful they are on a day-to-day basis.